citizenhacks/edamame/docs/README.md

 At this MLH Localhost workshop, you'll learn best practices for using GitHub to collaborate.

+### Youth as Agents of Change towards Privacy by Design

+Saturday, September 7th, 8:45-9:45.
+Run by [Mariel García Montes](#mariel-garcia-montes).

 ### A hands-on workshop on DNS Security

 Saturday, September 7th, 10:00-11:00.
 Run by [Cuneyt Karul](#cuneyt-karul).